karantin2020/gitcomm/Readme.md

 3. Capitalize the subject line
 4. Do not end the subject line with a period
 5. ~~Use the imperative mood in the subject line~~ // That rule is for user impl
-6. Wrap the body at 320 characters
+6. Wrap the body at 72 characters.
+Limit the body length to 320 characters
 7. ~~Use the body to explain what and why vs. how~~ // That rule is for user impl

 Example commit message: